What Is a Reverse Mortgage?

 Cons of a Reverse Mortgage

 A reverse mortgage does not merely let homeowners keep living in their home, it requires it.
-Until a sale or a move the lender has been paying you, the reverse way a normal mortgage works.
-Well, after a sale or move the loan makes a U-turn and you need to start paying back the lender plus interest, origination fees, and any other charges rolled into the loan.
+You aren't allowed to move out.
+Plus, the clock is ticking.
+Until a sale or a move, the lender has been paying you—the reverse way a normal mortgage works.
+Well, after a sale or move, the loan makes a U-turn and you need to start paying back the lender plus interest, origination fees, and any other charges rolled into the loan.

 Since a move would trigger repayment, some homeowners can feel trapped by their reverse mortgage.
 Once certain that they would be happy living nowhere else, after three or four years of retirement they might view downsizing and relocating more favorably, especially if friends and family have moved away in that time.
 In order to keep from triggering the payback of the reverse mortgage, borrowers could remain in a home longer than they want.